ViennaRNA/ViennaRNA/doc/source/getting_started.rst

 Consensus Structure Prediction
 ------------------------------

+Consensus structures can be predicted by a modified version of the secondary structure prediction algorithm that takes as input a set of aligned sequences instead of a single sequence.

 Sequence co-variations are a direct consequence of RNA base pairing rules and can be deduced to alignments.
 RNA helices normally contain only 6 out of the 16 possible combinations: the Watson-Crick pairs